Thailand

 successor Prajadhipok, the king of the seventh reign,

 but informally re-adopted later.
-It is quite commonly
+It was quite commonly

-used by officials under the current king of the ninth
+used by officials under the king of the ninth reign.

 Territorial Disputes: Separatist